Welcome Lecture / Plenary Lecture

 Dr. Rice has co-authored over 500 articles in the field of virology, serves as a reviewer for numerous journals, is a past President of the American Society for Virology, a Fellow of the American Association for the Advancement of Science, a Member of the U. S. National Academy of Sciences, the National Academy of Medicine, and a recipient of the M. W. Beijernick, Dautrebande, Robert Koch, InBev Baillet-Latour prizes, the Lasker-DeBakey Clinical Medical Research Award (with Ralf Bartenschlager and Michael Sofia), and the Nobel Prize in Physiology or Medicine (with Harvey Alter and Michael Houghton).

-• Chen Dong (Tsinghua University, China)
+• Chen Dong (Westlake University School of Medicine, China)

 • Lecture Date & Time: May 29 (Wed) 14:30-15:20, Auditorium